adikhosla/undoing-bias/README.md

 Undoing the Damage of Dataset Bias
 ==================================

 This software package contains code for the discriminative framework described in our ECCV 2012 paper, "<a href="http://undoingbias.csail.mit.edu/">Undoing the Damage of Dataset Bias</a>".
-The provided code has only been tested on Linux 64-bit.
+The provided code is for the classification experiments described in the paper, and has only been tested on Linux 64-bit.

 Installation
 ------------